kahirokunn/typescript-fsa-vuex/README.md

-vuex-typescript-fsa
+typescript-fsa-vuex
 ---

-The helper function for inferring a combination of action/mutation and handler
+The helper function for inferring a combination of action/mutation and handler.
+This repository is forked from [vuex-typescript-fsa](https://github.com/sue71/vuex-typescript-fsa).

 ## Installation

 ```
-npm install vuex-typescript-fsa
+npm install typescript-fsa-vuex
 ```

 or

 ```
-yarn add vuex-typescript-fsa
+yarn add typescript-fsa-vuex
 ```

 ## Demo